Larry Wilmore

-Elister Larry Wilmore (born October 30, 1961) is an American comedian, writer, producer, and actor.
+Elister Larry Wilmore III (born October 30, 1961) is an American comedian, writer, producer, and actor.
 He served as the "Senior Black Correspondent" on The Daily Show from 2006 to 2014, and hosted The Nightly Show with Larry Wilmore in 2015 and 2016.
 He is also the creator of the sitcom The Bernie Mac Show.
 He served as an executive producer for the ABC television series Black-ish, and is the co-creator, with Issa Rae, of the HBO television series Insecure.
 Since May 2017, he has hosted a podcast, Black on the Air, where he discusses current events and interviews guests.
-He is the host of the talk show Wilmore.
+He was the host of the talk show Wilmore.

 Early life

-Wilmore was born October 30, 1961, in Los Angeles County, California, to parents Betty and Larry, and grew up in suburban Pomona.
+Wilmore was born October 30, 1961, in Los Angeles, California, to parents Betty and Larry, and grew up in suburban Pomona.
 His family is from Evanston, Illinois.
 He was raised Catholic.
 He is the third of six children.
 His younger brother Marc was also a television writer, actor, and producer.

 As a child, Wilmore found interest in topics such as science, magic, science-fiction and fantasy, all of which have shaped the evolution of his performance.
 In an interview with NPR, he described himself as a nerd, saying that "it used to be that the black comic figure had to have this bravado and always showed strength...now there's a comic figure where it's OK to just be a nerd and be black."

-Wilmore graduated from Damien High School in La Verne, California in 1979.
+Wilmore graduated from Damien High School in La Verne, California, in 1979.
 He studied theatre at California State Polytechnic University, Pomona, but dropped out to pursue acting and stand-up comedy.